tangobreath/tangobreath.github.io/teaching-classes.md

 The basic class covers the entire envelope of tango movement in one hour.
-Over time, as students improve, more concepts and their corresponding movements are incoporated.
-After some experience is built the classes will change in various ways to introduce more difficult combinations of movement.
+Over time, as students improve, more concepts and their corresponding movements are incorporated.
+After some experience is built the classes will change in various ways to introduce variations and more difficult combinations of movement.

 The goals of this class are:
+ * Learn how mindfulness and focusing awareness create the space we dance within.
  * Understand the fundamental principles and concepts of tango movement, become aware of how they feel in your body.
  * Learn how to practice the entire envelope of tango movement